What is in this leaflet

 How to take it

 Swallow the tablet whole with a full glass of water, unless your doctor has told you to take half a tablet.

 When to take it

 Take Zolpibell immediately before you go to bed or while you are in bed.
 It helps put you to sleep quite quickly.
-If you take ZOLPIBELL on an empty stomach it may work more quickly.
+If you take Zolpibell on an empty stomach it may work more quickly.

 How long to take it